Eeevvvvrybodddyyy.... sing along!

 All in all a great ride with a stiff tailwind westward (uphill when I needed it) with gravity negating the headwind (almost) on the way back.

-from Leesburg to Clarks Gap.
-There's some snow
+from Leesburg to Clarks Gap

 at the stone bridge at Clark's Gap but very passable.